-What happens when a person with fat fingers touches a scroll bar, trying to move it up or down or across.
+What happens when a person with fat fingers touches a scroll bar, trying to move it up or down or across?
 Little success he gets, isn’t it?
-This has been the problem bothering some people for a long while working on touch-sensitive Windows 8 laptops or tablets.
+This problem has been bothering some people for a long while working on touch-sensitive Windows laptops or tablets.
 The Scroll bar is a vertical or horizontal bar that appears when scrolling the content.
 It is visible to the extreme sides of the screen and sometimes at the bottom of the screen.
-If you find the Windows 8 scroll bar hard to see or to use, you can if you wish, change the Windows 8 Scrollbar width.
+If you find the Windows scroll bar hard to see or to use, you can if you wish, change the Scrollbar width.

 Press Win+R in combination to bring up the Run dialog box.
 In the dialog box that appears, type REGEDIT and hit the OK button.
 If prompted by UAC, click on Yes.